Code-Institute-Submissions/louis-bacon-portfolio-2/README.md

         An add-to-cart button below the items in the shop.
 This would be combined with a checkout page and a cart icon in the top right corner.
 A '1' would appear when an item was added to a cart as on most online retail websites.
     </li>
     <li>
-        A more elegant return to top button in the form of an arrow that would appear whenver the user scrolled away from the top of the page, and would simply scroll back up
+        A more elegant return to top button in the form of an upward-facing arrow that would appear whenver the user scrolled away from the top of the page, and would simply scroll back up
     </li>
     <li>
         The addition of more items to the 'Shop' page that can be browsed using a carousel feature with left and right arrows.
 There is a framework in <a href="https://getbootstrap.com/" target="_blank">Bootstrap</a> to help implement this